Gertrude Hawk Chocolates: History

 Gertrude Hawk manufactures Frangos, and inclusions for several companies such as Ben and Jerry's and Turkey Hill Dairy.
 In February 2008, the company produced a limited edition ice cream flavor with Turkey Hill called Gertrude Hawk Box of Chocolates which featured three different Gertrude Hawk produced chocolates in milk chocolate flavored ice cream.
 The company also supplies chocolates and confections to Frango, The Hershey Company, Nestle and Fannie May.

+In 2017, Gertrude Hawk Chocolates sold its ingredients division, responsible for making chocolate inclusions for ice cream and other manufacturers, to Barry Callebaut, a global chocolate producer, and shifted its strategic focus on the branded retail and fundraising chocolate business.
+Following the sale, Gertrude Hawk also moved its brand chocolate production to a newly renovated facility.

 Elmer Hawk died on October 18, 2013, at 89 years old after coming down with an illness.
 He was the CEO of the company from 1979 until 1992, when his son David took over from him.

 In 2018, Gertrude Hawk, the company's founder, was inducted into the Candy Hall of Fame.